NFL Playoff Picture: NFC’s Detroit Lions, Green Bay Packers, And Washington Redskins Control Their Fate

 The Green Bay Packers assumed the NFC North lead by virtue of head-to-head results after the Detroit Lions lost to the Dallas Cowboys on Monday night.
 The Green Bay Packers must win Sunday’s de facto NFC North title game against the Detroit Lions to cement their standing in the final NFL playoff picture.
 A loss to the Detroit Lions would mean the Green Bay Packers would need the Washington Redskins to lose earlier in the day to punch their NFL playoff ticket.
 If both the Detroit Lions and Washington Redskins win Sunday, the Green Bay Packers would be sent packing this postseason.

-What’s at stake Sunday: A playoff berth as well as home field advantage for the NFL Wildcard match-up.
+What’s at stake Sunday: A playoff berth as well as home field advantage for the NFL Wildcard matchup.
 The Green Bay Packers can finish as high as No. 3 or completely miss this year’s postseason altogether.

 No. 5 New York Giants (10-5)

 The New York Giants clinched a wildcard berth this weekend after the Tampa Bay Buccaneers lost to the New Orleans Saints Sunday.
-With the Dallas Cowboys already clinching the NFC East crown, the New York Giants are locked into No. 5 seed for this year’s NFL playoff.
+With the Dallas Cowboys already clinching the NFC East crown, the New York Giants are locked into the No. 5 seed for this year’s NFL playoff.

 What’s at stake Sunday: Nothing.
 The New York Giants will start the postseason on the road in this year’s NFL playoff against the No. 4 seed.